 Robots are poised to take over some dangerous jobs that have, until now, been done exclusively by people.
-SINTEF Fisheries and Agriculture in Norway is currently developing a robotic arm that can filet a fish.
+SINTEF Fisheries and Agriculture in Norway developed a robotic arm that can filet a fish.
 Using 3D scanning, the robot senses the incoming fish, develops the optimal cutting solution to minimize waste, and uses an arm-and-knife to execute the cuts.
 Although a human fishmonger is currently much more adept at the task, future iterations of SINTEF’s robot could save human fingers from being severed along with fish heads.
 If people wish to avoid an environment in which knives slice through air and flesh with ease, surely even more would wish to avoid an environment that all together lacks air.
 Experiencing space as a traveler (from the comfort of a transport vessel) is inevitable.
 But experiencing space as an assembly line worker is probably not high on many people’s career goals.
-Engineers from Tethers Unlimited, Inc are developing a robot that would gladly do this job.
+Engineers from Tethers Unlimited, Inc developed a robot that would gladly do this job.
 Called SpiderFab, the system will 3D print and automatically assemble large structures in space, structures that are currently much too large to be launched from the ground on a rocket.

 Robots are ever ready, able to be deployed at a moments notice.
 Some suspect that the future of transportation of goods is in the hands (or grippers?) of drones.
 Flying robots will deliver food and other goods to people in urban and remote areas.
-Although this could put some pizza delivery boys out of a job, drones such as these have a higher calling.
+Although this could put some pizza delivery folks out of a job, drones such as these have a higher calling.
 Requiring no sleep and being constantly ready, drones could save lives.
-Developed by the German company Height-Tech, defibrillators will soon be deployed through the air, arriving well before emergency medical services.
+Developed by the German company Height-Tech, defibrillators could be deployed through the air, arriving well before emergency medical services.
 But the goal is not to replace emergency medical personnel.
 Rather, the drone will extend the window for help to arrive.